NeVeSpl/CodeRefactoringsForVisualStudio/README.md

 Visual Studio code refactoring that creates full property implementation with an invocation of OnPropertyChanged in a setter for a selected set of backing fields.

-##### Changelog

-version 1.5
-- icon added to vsix

-version 1.4
-- performance improvement, a new way of determining the name of a method that by convention is called "OnPropertyChanged"

 ### <a name="IntroduceParameterObject"></a>4.
 Introduce parameter object - [download](https://marketplace.visualstudio.com/items?itemName=NeVeS.IntroduceParameterObject)